 - Self-Esteem and Psychological Impact: The appearance of an underbite might affect an individual’s self-esteem and confidence, and can have psychological impacts.

-- Gum Problems and Tooth Decay: An underbite can make it more difficult to maintain oral hygiene, which can lead to gum problems and tooth decay.
+- Gum Problems and Tooth Decay: An underbite can make it more difficult to maintain oral hygiene, which can lead to gum problems and cavities.

 - Jaw Pain and TMJ Disorders: Temporomandibular joint disorders, which cause pain in the jaw joint and in the muscles that control jaw movement, can develop.